sposso/Deep_learning_to_improve_breast_Cancer_pytorch/README.md

 The authors propose a breast cancer classifier based on a methodology composed of 2 stages: The first stage consists of a **patch-level classifier** that uses pixel-level annotations from the mammograms to discriminate the regions of interest and train the model only based on those areas.
 The second stage consists of a **whole image classifier**.
 This image classifier uses the patch classifier as a backbone, removing only the top layers from the patch classifier while incorporating two additional layers.
 The training of this whole image classifier  requires only image-level labels.
 I describe the patch level and the whole image classifiers in more detail as follows:

+# Mammograms preprocessing:

+We convert mammograms from DICOM files into 16-bit PNG files.
+Then, we resize the mammograms to 1152*896  pixels.
+There is no cropping or reorienting of the mammograms.
+We split  the dataset  into training and test sets using an 85/15 % split.
+We further split the training set to generate a validation set using a 90/10 % split.
+The partitions  are  stratified to maintain the same  proportion of cancer cases across all sets.

 # First stage:  Patch-Level Classifier